 Levels of remuneration should be sufficient to attract, retain and motivate directors of the quality required to run the company successfully, but a company should avoid paying more than is necessary for this purpose.
-A significant proportion of executive directors' remuneration should be structured so as to link rewards to corporate and individual performance.
+A significant proportion of executive directors' remuneration should be structured so as to link rewards to long-term corporate and individual performance.
+The board should publish the ratio between the highest and lowest paid directors/employees in the company and provide its statement of the market or other justifications for these differentials.

 The remuneration committee should judge where to position their company relative to other companies.
 But they should use such comparisons with caution, in view of the risk of an upward ratchet of remuneration levels with no corresponding improvement in performance.
-They should also be sensitive to pay and employment conditions elsewhere in the group, especially when determining annual salary increases.
+They should also be sensitive to pay and employment conditions elsewhere in the group, especially when determining annual salary increases and be able to explain the total remuneration rationale of the group as a whole from top to bottom.